Rexona

-Rexona is an Australian deodorant and antiperspirant brand, owned by British conglomerate Unilever.
+Rexona is an Australian deodorant and antiperspirant brand owned by the British consumer goods company Unilever.

-While marketed under the Rexona name in most countries, it is known as Rexena (レセナ; 레세나) in Japan and South Korea, Sure in the United Kingdom, Ireland and India, Shield in South Africa, and Degree in the United States and Canada.
+While marketed under the Rexona name in most countries, it is known as Rexena (レセナ; 레세나) in Japan and South Korea, Sure in the United Kingdom, Ireland, and India, Shield in South Africa, and Degree in the United States and Canada.

 The Rexona aerosol spray deodorant range are manufactured in Australia.
-All the other Rexona deodorant types (including roll-ons, etc) are now all manufactured in the Philippines.
+All the Rexona deodorant types (roll ons, etc.) are now manufactured in the Philippines.